2018 World Cup: A guide to the grounds hosting games in Russia

 Approximate distance from Moscow: 425 miles

-Location: Situated on the Neva River, at the head of the Gulf of Finland on the Baltic Sea it is the most northerly venue.
+Location: Situated on the Neva River, at the head of the Gulf of Finland on the Baltic Sea, it is the most northerly venue.

-Background: The Krestovsky Stadium, or Zenit Arena, by day, but come World Cup nights it becomes the Saint Petersburg Stadium.
+Background: The Krestovsky Stadium, or Zenit Arena, by day, will become the St Petersburg Stadium during the World Cup.
 Ground was broken in 2007 for its construction, which was due to be completed in 2009 but suffered a number of delays, including a redesign to comply with Fifa requirements.
-After initial backers, Russian gas firm Gazprom, pulled out the project was taken over by the St. Petersburg city government, with work finally completed in 2017 in time for the Confederations Cup.
+After initial backers, Russian gas firm Gazprom, pulled out of the project, it was taken over by the St Petersburg city government, with work finally completed in 2017 in time for the Confederations Cup.
 Original costs were meant to be around $250m (£190m) but reports suggest this to now be at least three times that amount.

-Built from Kisho Kurokawa's "The Spaceship" design, it is a scaled-down version of the same designer's Toyota Stadium in Toyota City, Japan.
+Built from Kisho Kurokawa's 'The Spaceship' design, it is a scaled-down version of the same designer's Toyota Stadium in Toyota city, Japan.
 Equipped with a sliding pitch and retractable roof, the stadium is one of the most technologically advanced in the world.

-The stadium will be home to Russian club side Zenit St. Petersburg and is also scheduled to host three group-stage matches and a quarter-final in Euro 2020.
+The stadium will be home to Russian club side Zenit St Petersburg and is also scheduled to host three group-stage matches and a quarter-final in Euro 2020.

 Kaliningrad Stadium, Kaliningrad